 C121 (China Information Communication Technologies Group, China Telecommunications Corporation, Huawei Technologies Co., Ltd. (China), Ministry of Industry and Information Technology (MIIT) (China)) “Strengthening the vitality of the study group itself is the key factor of the SGs restructuring”.

-C124 (Japan) “Requirements for consideration of SG restructuring”.

 C125 (Russian Federation) “Preliminary remarks to the TSB Director’s proposal on the structure of the ITU-T Study Groups for the study period 2021-2024”.

 C129 (Broadcom Corporation (United States)) “Broadcom Inc. feedback to the TSB Director “Food for thought on SG structure in preparation for WTSA-20” and proposals for ITU-T members”.